sgommitos/PKMS/README.md

 Talking about the other characteristics, the goal to achieve is to create a SW that is:

 - Simple
-    - In terms of development : it should follow the *suckless* SW development philosophy
+    - In terms of development:
+        - It should follow the *suckless* SW development philosophy
+        - It should use as few external dependencies as possible (and, if used, FOSS)
-    - In terms of usability   : it should be as simple as possible for everybody, even if it's not used to use terminal
+    - In terms of usability:
+        - It should be as simple as possible for everybody, even if it's not used to use terminal
 - Cross-Platform
     - It should run on the major OS (i.e: Linux, MacOS, Windows)
 - User-Edit-Ready: